Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 OUR VISION

-Single Women all over Nepal gain economic independence and are socially accepted with dignity and respect.
+Single women all over Nepal gain economic independence and are socially accepted with dignity and respect.

 OUR MISSION